Dr. Dana McNeil

 Becoming a Relationship Therapist

 Two experiences compelled me to enter the therapy profession.
 The first was my former job as a property insurance adjuster helping people after natural disasters.
-The second was the amazingly helpful pre-marital relationship work I did with my husband before our marriage.
+The second was the amazingly helpful pre-marital relationship work I did with my partner.

 Witnessing My Clients’ Trauma as a Property Insurance Adjuster